gitAdrianK/SwitchBlocks/README.md

 [Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3188962826)
 [Map](https://steamcommunity.com/sharedfiles/filedetails/?id=3175561853)

+## I have an idea for a block, can I ask for it to be added?
+Sure, make an issue and I'll have a look at it.

 ## Why are the switches called levers?
-switch is a programming keyword, so i would have to name them something along the line of \_switch or switch\_ or zwitch or whatever monstrosity of a name you can think of
+switch is a programming keyword, so i would have to name them something along the lines of \_switch or switch\_ or zwitch or whatever monstrosity of a name you can think of